Téva Lossec

-Téva Pierre David Lossec (born 3 December 2002) is a Tahitian footballer who plays as a left-back for Campbell Fighting Camels.
+Téva Pierre David Lossec (born 3 December 2002) is a Tahitian footballer who plays as a left-back for Stade Plabennécois.

 Early life

 Lossec was born in 2002 in Tahiti to French parents.
 He moved to the Metropolitan France when he was little and started playing football at the age of four in local clubs.

 Club career

 Lossec was a youth product of the Brest academy.

 In 2023, Lossec attended Campbell University in the United States and studied sports management.
 He played for the soccer team of the college Campbell Fighting Camels.

 International career

 Lossec is a Tahiti international.
 He played for the Tahiti national football team at the 2023 Pacific Games and the 2024 OFC Men's Nations Cup.

 Style of play

 Lossec mainly operates as a left-back.
 He can also play as a striker.